 Another great example of personalisation is the partnership between Transavia and Just Eat, which delivers a phenomenal in-flight dining service by enabling passengers to order their favourite meal via Just Eat up to 90 minutes before their flight.
 Their food is then freshly prepared by Dutch catering company iFleat and delivered directly to the aircraft, according to Inflight Feed.

-British Airways has also adopted a pre-order function with its new Speedbird Café system, reports The Points Guy, which enables passengers to order meals from its menu crafted by Michelin-starred chef Tom Kerridge, as well as duty-free items.
+British Airways has also adopted a pre-order function with the new British Airways speedbird cafe system, reports The Points Guy, which enables passengers to order meals from its menu crafted by Michelin-starred chef Tom Kerridge, as well as duty-free items.
 This is the carrier’s most recent move to improve the onboard experience as travellers can personally choose what they want prior to takeoff, and ensures they’ll receive their first choice, as well as a more efficient service when onboard.
 Furthermore, it also delivers the additional sustainability benefit of reducing waste, as the airline will no longer have to load meals that might not be consumed.

 On that topic, food waste is something the aviation sector is looking at closely, as stakeholders take steps towards becoming more sustainable.
 In addition to British Airways, airline catering company Emirates Flight Catering (EKFC) has pledged to reduce food waste by 35% across its central operations in Dubai.
 It has undertaken many initiatives in order to do so including working with its airline customers to analyse consumption trends and to use predictive data to optimise the loading of food and beverages for in-flight catering.